QuickBooks help · Error codes

 30-minute diagnostic call

-A Certified ProAdvisor reviews the error, the surrounding context (when it started, what triggered it, what self-fix steps you tried), and the file itself.
+A Certified ProAdvisor reviews the error, the surrounding context (when it started, what triggered it, what self-fix you tried), and the file itself.
 Usually scheduled within a day or two.

 Root cause identified